-Network configuration is a primary factor in the performance of applications and web systems.
-A poorly designed network can slow client activity to unacceptable levels.
+Network configuration is a primary factor in the performance of Web systems.
+A poorly designed network can slow activity to unacceptable levels.

-In an application, there are many network segments.
-A single network segment with poor performance, can affect the entire system.
+In a true Web system, there are many network segments.
+A single network segment with poor performance can affect the entire system.